 Eric Dong from Goldenwater Finance Group won the Best Finance Broker award, while Best Regional Broker went to Rockhampton-based broker Terri Johnson from Loan Market.

 Fellow Loan Market brokers at Greater Springfield were also praised during the evening, with the team receiving the Best Community Engagement Program award for their efforts establishing and supporting local sporting and charity organisations, while Loan Market New Farm support manager Justine Rugers was celebrated for her work in supporting brokers, winning the Best Loan Administrator award.

 For Best Customer Service (Individual), the judges recognised Holly Bertsos from Niche Finance for her efforts in ensuring that her clients are kept well informed and well across their financial position.

 Deslie Taylor from Mortgage Choice Ormeau took home the Editor’s Choice award in recognition of her dedication to ongoing development and service.
-As well as providing outstanding customer service and financial education, Ms Ormeau also stays at the top of her game by undertaking regular training for both technical skill and behavioural awareness.
-Her office was also on the Better Business Awards for Best Branded Office in Queensland.
+As well as providing outstanding customer service and financial education, Ms Taylor also stays at the top of her game by undertaking regular training for both technical skill and behavioural awareness.
+Her office also won the Better Business Award for Best Branded Office in Queensland.